-When the client receives a CHALLENGE\MESSAGE, it MUST produce a challenge response and an encrypted session key.
+When the client receives a CHALLENGE\MESSAGE (section 2.2.1.2), it MUST produce a challenge response and an encrypted session key.
 The client MUST send the negotiated features (flags), the user name, the user's domain, the client part of the challenge, the challenge response, and the encrypted session key to the server.
-This message is sent to the server as an AUTHENTICATE\MESSAGE.
+This message is sent to the server as an AUTHENTICATE MESSAGE (section 2.2.1.3).

-If the ClientBlocked == TRUE and targ\name ([RFC2743] section 2.2.1) does not equal any of the ClientBlockExceptions server names, then the NTLM client MUST return STATUS\NOT\SUPPORTED to the client application.<53>
+If the ClientBlocked == TRUE and targ\name ([RFC2743] section 2.2.1) does not equal any of the ClientBlockExceptions server names, then the NTLM client MUST return STATUS\NOT\SUPPORTED ([MS-ERREF] section 2.3.1) to the client application.<53>

-If NTLM v2 authentication is used and the CHALLENGE\MESSAGE contains a TargetInfo field, the client SHOULD NOT send the LmChallengeResponse field and SHOULD set the LmChallengeResponseLen and LmChallenResponseMaxLen fields in the AUTHENTICATE\MESSAGE to zero.<54>
+If NTLM v2 authentication is used and the CHALLENGE\MESSAGE contains a TargetInfo field, the client SHOULD NOT send the LmChallengeResponse field and SHOULD set the LmChallengeResponseLen and LmChallengeResponseMaxLen fields in the AUTHENTICATE\MESSAGE to zero.<54>